szadam/pynvm/docs/source/getting_started.rst

 -------------------------------------------------------------------------------
 The :mod:`nvm.pmemobj` module provides an interface to the `NVML libpmemobj API
 <http://pmem.io/nvml/manpages/master/libpmemobj.3.html>`_, which provides
-transactionally managed access to memory that supports mallocing and freeing memory areas.
+transactionally managed access to memory that supports allocating and freeing memory areas.
 In this case, rather than providing a simple wrapper around the pmemobj API, which by itself isn't very useful from Python, pynvm provides a full Python interface.
 This interface allows to you store Python objects